-Llano is known as the "Deer Capital of Texas" and hosts many hunters during the fall–winter season.
+Llano is known as the "Deer Capital of Texas" and the Visitor Center hosts a Hunter Appreciation Event the first Friday in November to welcome the season's crowd.
 Year-round fishing in the Llano River and Highland Lakes area makes it popular with sportsmen.
-Rock hounds descend on Llano to hunt for the elusive "Lanite" or pan for gold in the Llano River.
-Llano hosts the Texas Gold Panning Championships in September.
+Rock hounds hunt for elusive "Lanite" or pan for gold in the Llano River.

-Llano has kept much of its frontier charm, and now brands itself as "The Way Texas Used To Be."
-It also is home to many world champion team ropers and rodeo participants.
+Llano has kept much of its frontier charm, and is home to many world champion rodeo participants.

 Camping and picnicking are available at all city and county parks.
-Some include RV hookups, lake and pool swimming, fishing, boat ramps, hiking trails and scenic views.
-Black Rock and Shaw Island parks are on Lake Buchanan; Robinson City Park is on the Llano River; and the Llano County Community Center (park) is on the west edge of town.
+Some offer RV hookups, lake and pool swimming, fishing, boat ramps, hiking trails and scenic views.
+Black Rock and Shaw Island parks are on Lake Buchanan; Robinson City Park is on the Llano River; and the Llano County Community Center (park) and Llano Events Center covered arena are on the west edge of town.